antonsirocka/blog/content/posts/2020-09-18---How-does-a-single-vm-performance-compare-to-multiple-vms-in-iis.md

 ## The argument for multiple VM instances

 Running multiple instances of identical virtual machines is nearly always a good idea and became de-facto a standard in modern infrastructures running on Kubernetes.
 The concept of `cattle vs pets` describes these identical nodes as disposable `cattle`.
-We are encouraged to kill of nodes at will and replace them very quickly.
+We are encouraged to kill off nodes at will and replace them very quickly.
 Thus, increasing the resiliency of the infrastructure.
 On the other hand, once we start making custom modifications on individual nodes, they will slowly turn into `pets`.
 Something we need look after, care for and under no circumstances want to lose.

 In Kubernetes the `cattle` concept is enforced from the ground up.
 However, most production workloads these days still run on IIS or similiar web servers sitting behind a load balancer.
 All infrastructure engineers have come face-to-face with such setup at some point and the inevitable questions come up: How to size up virtual machine to get optimal performance?
 Is it better to use a large number of small instances or a small number of large instances?